GIS for Water Resources

 Water is a crucial resource for all life on earth.
 Our water comes from many sources, including springs, mountain snow, ice, wells, rivers, and lakes.
 Managing our precious water resources is a top priority.
 Individuals, organisations, and governments worldwide have long proposed developing regulations to protect and regulate water resources.

-Geographic information systems (GIS) have become an integral foundational piece for managing and monitoring our natural resources, field assets, risks, urban planning, etc. GIS is essential for water management and supports effective, efficient management and monitoring of one of our most valuable natural resources.
+Geographic information systems (GIS) have become an integral foundational piece for managing and monitoring our natural resources, field assets, risks, urban planning, etc. GIS for water management is essential and supports effective, efficient management and monitoring of one of our most valuable natural resources.
 Below are some of the ways GIS is used in water resource management.

 1. Hydrologic Management